crazyramirez/ToDo_List/readme.md

 # ToDo List App

 A simple, elegant, and responsive ToDo List web application built with HTML, CSS, and JavaScript.
+This is a simple exercise to learn how to make a ToDo List using common web technologies.
+Change it and adapt it to your needs.

 <div style="display: flex; justify-content: space-between; width: 100%;">
   <img src="public/images/capture_2.png" alt="ToDo List App" style="width: 48%;">